gaberomualdo/gender-check/README.md

 ## License and Credits

-Built by Fred Adams, licensed under the MIT License.
+Built by [Gabriel Romualdo](https://xtrp.io/), licensed under the MIT License.
 See LICENSE.txt for more info.